Script-Generator/FILA1_Script_Generator/README.md

 To use this application, you need the following:

-1. A JAR file of the application.
+1. One or several JAR file(s) of the application.
 2. A ZIP file containing `population`.

 ## Installation